punnkam/domi/README.md

 # domi
-_Best Fintech hack at TreeHacks 2023_
+_Best Fintech hack at TreeHacks 2023_: https://devpost.com/software/domi-rental-companion

-Rental companion app for landlords and tenants with the following offerings:
+Modern property management app designed to create a delightful and hassle-free rental experience for landlords and tenants.

+Feature:
 - [x] Payments with Stripe to aggregate payments in one place
 - [x] High transparency and granularity for transactions
 - [x] GPT3 powered chatbot tuned on specific lease and real estate regulation